jmegner/XamarinPipelineDemo/README.md

 `failTaskOnFailedTests` input.

 ## UI Tests In App Center ##
+### Set Up App Center ###
+You'll need to have an App Center account, and you'll want to "Add new app".
+In the app's "Build" section, you'll select Azure DevOps for the service and select your Azure DevOps repo.

+Then, the "Build" section will show you the repo branches, and you want to click on the wrench icon for the appropriate branch (most likely `main` or `master`).
+The wrench icon will be invisible until you hover over the branch info box.

+Clicking on the wrench icon will bring you to build configuration settings for that branch; choose settings that make sense to you, but you will have to enable "Sign builds" and supply the appropriate keystore file and info.

+Then go to the "Test" section, "Device sets" subsection, and create a new device set.
+You'll be using the device set name later.

 ### Experiment With `appcenter` CLI ###
 You should probably install the
 [`appcenter` CLI](https://github.com/microsoft/appcenter-cli)